AI Agent Index

 Pros

-• Full VS Code compatibility means zero migration cost: all existing extensions, keybindings, themes, and workflows carry over immediately, making adoption frictionless for teams already on VS Code
+• Full VS Code compatibility means near-zero migration cost, because existing extensions, keybindings, themes and workflows carry over immediately.

 Limitations

-• Cloud-only architecture: all AI requests route through Cursor's infrastructure even when using your own API keys, which means code always leaves the local environment and may not satisfy strict data-residency requirements without the Enterprise plan
+• All AI requests route through Cursor's cloud infrastructure even when using your own API keys, so code always leaves the local environment and strict data-residency requirements are not met below Enterprise.

 Windsurf